conradbeach/dotfiles/mac_setup_manual_steps.md

 #### Display Settings
 - [ ] Set external monitor to be main display.
-- [ ] Scale external monitor to look like 1440p.
-(Assuming you're still using a 27ish inch 4k display.)

 #### Night Shift
 - [ ] Change it to run from 12:00am to 11:59pm.
 (All the time.)